marcglasberg/asyncredux.com/flutter/advanced-actions/action-status.md

 The action status is useful in mainly in testing and debugging scenarios.
-In production code, you are usually more interested in the state change that the action caused, rather than the action's status.
+In production code, you are usually more interested in the state change that the action caused, rather than the action status.

 However, one possible use case in production is taking some action only if the action completed.